-Roughly 33% of Americans are involved in an alcohol-related crash at some point in their lives.
+Roughly 33% of Americans are involved in an alcohol-related crash at some point in their lives that’s about 30 people a day.
 In 2006, the number of people who died in traffic crashes involving alcohol accounted for 41% of the total number of traffic fatalities.
 That same year, 1.46 million arrests were made concerning people driving under the influence of alcohol or drugs.

 What’s most disheartening is that these fatalities could have easily been prevented.
 The best and easiest way to avoid drunk driving accidents is not to get behind the wheel after drinking.
 Before partaking in festivities involving alcohol, assign a person to provide a safe and sober ride home who will only drink non-alcoholic beverages.